-Modern cameras are very well equipped for shooting in black and white and it is very easy to convert our photos to black and white on the computer.
-However, there are few things you can do to help your camera to achieve the best black and white photographs possible.
+Modern cameras are very well equipped for photographing in black and white and it’s very easy to convert photos to black and white on the computer.
+However, you can help your camera to achieve the best black and white pictures possible by:

 - Photographing in RAW

-- Monochrome mode to help you see a scene
+- Using monochrome mode to assess a scene

 1. Photograph black and white images in RAW

-I always recommend shooting in RAW.
+I always recommend photographing in RAW.
 There are so many reasons, but from a black and white photography point of view, it allows you to capture so many more levels of brightness in an image.

-- If you shoot in RAW, rather than JPEG, you’ll be able to increase the contrast in post production, decrease the shadows and brightening the highlights more than if the image was a JPEG.
+- If you photograph in RAW, rather than JPEG, you can increase the tonal contrast during the editing process by darkening shadows and brightening highlights more than if the image was a JPEG

 2. White balance for black and white photography

-You’d think that if an image is going to be black and white, then the white balance doesn’t matter.
+You’d think that if an image is going to be processed black and white, the white balance wouldn’t matter.
 But it does.

-Bear in mind that color converts to tones of gray in black and white photography.
+The color information captured by digital cameras converts to tones of gray in black and white photography.
 So, if your white balance is not set correctly, the color cast on your subject will impact how dynamic the black and white version will be.

 3. Monochrome mode camera setting

-While you’re still learning to see in black and white, you might find it helpful to set your camera to monochrome mode (aka black and white mode).
+While you’re learning to see in black and white, you might find it helpful to set your camera to monochrome mode (aka black and white mode).
 This way you can take a shot and see instantly how well the colors in a scene may or may not work.